DORA Enforcement Active — Regulatory Assessments Underway

 Actions to Undertake

-Analyze test results to identify and understand the root causes of any failures or shortcomings in operational resilience: Post-test analysis helps pinpoint specific vulnerabilities and understand how incidents were handled.
-This insight is crucial for guiding enhancements and ensuring preparedness against future disruptions.
+Analyze test results to identify root causes of failures: Post-test analysis helps pinpoint specific vulnerabilities and understand how incidents were handled.

-Update and enhance resilience plans and strategies based on test findings: Use the insights from resilience testing to refine and strengthen operational plans, improving responses to future threats.
-This may include updating incident response protocols, enhancing backup systems, and refining disaster recovery procedures.
+Update and enhance resilience plans based on findings: Use insights to refine operational plans, improving responses to future threats.

-Implement changes and conduct follow-up tests to ensure that enhancements effectively strengthen operational resilience: Regular follow-up testing ensures that modifications are effective and that systems remain resilient.
-Continuous testing also allows for the adaptation of strategies based on the latest threat intelligence.
+Implement changes and conduct follow-up tests: Regular follow-up testing ensures modifications are effective and systems remain resilient.

-Post-test analyses to identify and correct vulnerabilities: Thorough analyses should follow every testing phase, ensuring that all detected vulnerabilities are addressed.
-This continuous loop of testing, analysis, and improvement fosters a culture of resilience and readiness.
+Post-test analyses to identify and correct vulnerabilities: Thorough analyses should follow every testing phase.

 Deliverables